 Read more about our open data event activation protocol here.

-The released imagery can be viewed here.
+The released imagery and vector data can be viewed here.

 Want to know when DigitalGlobe releases open data?
 Sign up here to receive notifications and/or become an official program partner.